 pip install numpy pip install pyopenms

 We have binary packages for OSX, Linux and Windows (64 bit only) available from PyPI.
 Make sure to download the 64bit Python release for Windows.
-Currently we only support Python 3.7, 3.8 and 3.9, if you are using 3.10 or 3.11 please use our nightly builds.
+Currently we only support Python 3.9, 3.10 and 3.11.

 You can install Python first from here,